Pembroke, North Carolina: History

-Today

-Pembroke is the tribal seat of the Lumbee Tribe of North Carolina, the largest state-recognized tribe east of the Mississippi River.
-It is the largest state-recognized tribe that does not have a reservation.
-The origin of the Lumbee has been disputed historically, as the people are multi-tribal.
+Pembroke is the tribal seat of the Lumbee Tribe of North Carolina, the largest state-recognized tribe east of the Mississippi River and the largest without a reservation.
+Their origin has been disputed historically, as they are multi-tribal.
 Some tribes migrated from neighboring counties and states.
-In the 1950s, those who identified as Native American chose the name Lumbee, after what is now known as the Lumber River.
+In the 1950s, those who identified as Native American chose the name Lumbee, after what was later renamed the Lumber River.

 Pembroke is home to the University of North Carolina at Pembroke, a master's level degree-granting university and one of the 17 schools that comprise the University of North Carolina system.
 It was incorporated within the University of North Carolina system in 1972 and officially became the University of North Carolina at Pembroke in 1996.
-UNC Pembroke's enrollment is 7,667 as of fall 2022.
+Its enrollment is 7,667 as of fall 2022.
 With an 18:1 student-to-faculty ratio, the average class size is 20.
-Pembroke is the safest campus among the UNC schools according to the U.S. News & World Report and is among the nation's most diverse.
-According to their motto, it's "Where learning gets personal."
+It boasts the safest campus of the UNC schools in U.S. News & World Report and is among the nation's most diverse.
+Its motto is: "Where learning gets personal."

+Education

+The only school district in the county is Robeson County Schools.